mikejac/node-red-contrib-google-smarthome/docs/local_fulfillment.md

 1. Take your phone or any other host in your network.
 2. Open http://192.168.178.25:3002/check in the browser (with the IP of Node-RED and the port you chose as "HTTP Port" for local fulfillment).
-3. You should see the message "SUCCESS".
+3. You should see the message "SUCCESS - Local fulfillment HTTP server is reachable".

 ## Verifying UDP discovery